 Children enrolled in the dual language program are instructed in English and Chinese using a 50:50 model.
 Children enrolled in the ISB monolingual program study all subjects in English, except for a daily Chinese language lesson.

 What are the criteria for entering or leaving the program, either mid-year or between years?

-There are no specific enrollment criteria for the dual language program.
+For enrollment in PreK 3 to grade 1 there are no specific enrollment criteria for the dual language program.
+Applicants for grade 2 and beyond will need to demonstrate an intermediate level of proficiency in Chinese to be considered for enrollment in the program.
 Consistent, sustained enrollment in the program is recommended so that students receive maximum benefit from learning in both English and Chinese.
 Children are carefully placed in classes to support their academic learning and social-emotional well-being.
 Exiting the dual language program mid-year is not possible.